tashthethw-code/cisc121-project/README.md

 ---

 ## Author
-Your Name
+Tashtheth Wafi

 ## Acknowledgment
-Used AI (ChatGPT) to assist with debugging and understanding structure.
-Final code was reviewed and modified manually.
+Used AI to assist with debugging and understanding structure.
+Final code was reviewed and modified by myself